An independent public health & consumer protection publication by former FORBES managing editor Brian Pempus

 Kalshi allows users as young as 18, making it possible for college-aged individuals to bet on the platform in lieu of traditional betting apps such as DraftKings Sportsbook or FanDuel Sportsbook.

 Most states set the legal sports betting age at 21, making most college students underage for gambling.
+Alarmingly, NCAA student-athletes report high levels of abuse from bettors, some of which are fellow students.

 What Can the NCAA Do?

 The NCAA has requested that Kalshi stop using “March Madness.”
+Following the publication of this article, Kalshi reportedly began to remove the mentions.

 The Commodity Futures Trading Commission oversees prediction markets, but it’s unclear if it would address a trademark dispute involving sports event contracts.